-Incentive Plan Awards - Value Vested or Earned During the Year table.
+Incentive Plan Awards - Value Vested or Earned During the Year

+The value vested or earned during the most recently completed financial year (September 30, 2021) of incentive plan awards granted to non-executive directors of the Corporation is set forth in the following table.
 For similar information relating to the directors who also serve as management of the Corporation, please see "Statement of Executive Compensation - Incentive Plan Awards - Incentive Plan Awards - Value Vested or Earned During the Year" above.